Westminster Hall venue of the King Richard III and Queen Anne Neville’s Coronation Feast.

 And so, in the summer evening, the banquet broke up by torch light, having taken so long the third course was never served.
 It was the end of an unforgettable day and as the guests departed ‘wher yt lyked them best’ they would have noticed the conduit in Westminster Yard that had been filled with a tun of red wine.
 Perfect!
 I do wonder though if anyone spared a thought for the poor souls left to do the washing up!

-I am greatly indebted to Anne Sutton and Peter Hammond for the above information I have gleaned from their marvellous book: The Coronation of Richard lll – the Extant Documents.
+I am greatly indebted to Anne Sutton and Peter Hammond for the above information I have gleaned from their marvellous book: The Coronation of Richard III – the Extant Documents.
+A shortened version of the details of the Coronation can also be found in Richard III The Road to Bosworth by the same authors.

 - Sir Richard Dymmok also received crimson damask and spurs.
 He served in his family’s hereditary role as the sovereigns champion at Richard lll, Henry Vll and Henry Vlll coronations.
 Anne Sutton and Peter Hammond The Coronation of Richard lll – the extant documents p.337.